This post may include affiliate links. Please read the disclaimer for more info.

 That was my wake-up call.

 So, I gave birth to The Greatest (figuratively speaking).
+I want to create a blog that will help burnout freelance writers and income-seeking bloggers.

 Therefore, do not start your 12-month blog plan, unless you are sure about your WHY?